CodeTwo Signatures Add-in for Outlook

 Limitations of Outlook apps

-- Alias addresses as well as shared and delegated mailboxes (for which you have send as / on behalf permission) are not yet supported by the add-in on mobile Outlook apps.
-This means that changing the sender in the From field to:
+Shared and delegated mailboxes (for which you have send as / on behalf permission) are not yet supported by the add-in in mobile Outlook apps.
+This means that changing the sender in the From field to a shared or delegated mailbox will always remove the signature from your email.
+This is a limitation of Outlook, not CodeTwo.

 Changing the email recipient in Outlook mobile